Fast Algorithms for Minimum Homology Basis: Abstract

 \section{Abstract}

-We study the problem of finding a minimum homology basis, that is, a shortest set of cycles that generates the $1$-dimensional homology classes with $\bbz_2$ coefficients in a given simplicial complex $K$.
+{ We study the problem of finding a minimum homology basis, that is, a lightest set of cycles that generates the $1$-dimensional homology classes with $\bbz_2$ coefficients in a given simplicial complex $K$.
 This problem has been extensively studied in the last few years.
-For general complexes, the current best deterministic algorithm, by Dey et al.~\cite{DeyLatest}, runs in $O(N^\omega + N^2 g)$ time, where $N$ denotes the number of simplices in $K$, $g$ denotes the rank of the $1$-homology group of $K$, and $\omega$ denotes the exponent of matrix multiplication.
-In this paper, we present two conceptually simple randomized algorithms that compute a minimum homology basis of a general simplicial complex $K$.
-The first algorithm runs in $\tilde{O}(m^\omega)$ time, where $m$ denotes the number of edges in $K$, whereas the second algorithm runs in $O(m^\omega + N m^{\omega-1})$ time.
+For general complexes, the current best deterministic algorithm, by Dey et al.~\cite{DeyLatest}, runs in $O(N m^{\omega-1} + n m g)$ time, where $N$ denotes the total number of simplices in $K$, $m$ denotes the number of edges in $K$, $n$ denotes the number of vertices in $K$, $g$ denotes the rank of the $1$-homology group of $K$, and $\omega$ denotes the exponent of matrix multiplication.
+In this paper, we present three conceptually simple randomized algorithms that compute a minimum homology basis of a general simplicial complex $K$.
+The first algorithm runs in $\tilde{O}(m^\omega)$ time, the second algorithm runs in $O(N m^{\omega-1})$ time and the third algorithm runs in $\tilde{O}(N^2 g + N m g{^2} + m g{^3})$ time which is nearly quadratic time when $g=O(1)$.

 We also study the problem of finding a minimum cycle basis in an undirected graph $G$ with $n$ vertices and $m$ edges.
 The best known algorithm for this problem runs in $O(m^\omega)$ time.
 Our algorithm, which has a simpler high-level description, but is slightly more expensive, runs in $\tilde{O}(m^\omega)$ time.